qurbat/blocked-hosts/README.md

 # act-censorship
-This repository houses a list of websites known to be blocked by ACT Fibernet.
+This repository houses a periodically updated list of websites known to be blocked by ACT Fibernet.

 ## Methodology
 One of the web censorship techniques employed by ACT Fibernet is that of poisoning the DNS `A record` entry for each root domain present on their block list.
-The poisoned DNS record appears to so far consistently point to one partiular IP address, the knowledge of which becomes useful when querying a large list of hostnames with the intent of inferring a list of blocked hostnames.

 ```
 tencent.com.
-0 IN A 49.205.171.200
+0 IN A 202.83.21.14
 qq.com.
-0 IN A 49.205.171.200
+0 IN A 202.83.21.14
 ucweb.com.
-0 IN A 49.205.171.200
+0 IN A 202.83.21.14
 ```

+The poisoned entry appears to consistently point toward a single IP address for a period of at least a few weeks.
+This characteristic enables fingerprinting of blocked hostnames, and is useful when querying a large list of hostnames in order to deduce a proportionate list of blocked hostnames.

 ## Data